tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_other_openapi_parsers.md

 Below I'll expand on a couple of others, and add more over time.

+{: .note}
+I'm currently developing out the content here.
+Currently, the list tools and info is anemic.

 ## Spectacle {#spectacle}

 [Spectacle](https://github.com/sourcey/spectacle) is an open-source Github project that builds an output from an OpenAPI specification file.
 The display provides a three-pane output similar to the Stripe or Slate docs.
 After you download the project files, you can build the display using Node simply by referencing your OpenAPI spec file.